FAQ on Changes to Academic Requirements

 Juniors and seniors have always been shooting for only 113 total credits, counting on only one credit for all of the PE skills courses.
 We also were having problems about fairly accounting for completed zero-credit skills in the cumulative GPA and building the Degree Audit or My Progress logic.

-As a result, we have modified the implementation of this part of the requirements as follows:
+We have modified the implementation of this part of the requirements as follows:

-- 100- and 200-level PE skills courses will be posted as variable credit (zero or one credit)
+- 100- and 200-level PE skills courses will be posted as variable credit (zero or one credit) in WebAdvisor and Self-Service.

 - Juniors (Class of 2019) and Seniors (Class of 2018) will continue to take four PE skills courses for 0 credits and earn 1-credit upon completion of their four required courses toward their 113 credits required for graduation.
 There is no change to the graduation requirement for juniors and seniors.